RaphaelIT7/gmod-holylib/README.md

 > There still seems to be invalid proxy calls though nothing much I can do about that.<br>
 > This definitely needs more testing though it should be an improvement.<br>

+## crashhandler
+This is loaded as the first module and catches crashes to include more information about HolyLib at the time of the crash.<br>
+Unlike other crash handlers, ours won't affect the generated `debug.log` allowing us to create our own crash dump AND to also get a useful `debug.log` at the same time.<br>

+### Hooks

+#### HolyLib:OnServerCrash(string crashedModule)
+`crashedModule` - The full path to the binary file in which the crash occured in<br>

+Inside this hook, the server is in a weird state.<br>
+It allows you to attempt to save data **but** try not to cause memory allocations or such, as the entire server will be in a very fragile state.<br>
+The Lua GC is stopped when this hook is called to further reduce the chance of Lua crashing due to instability<br>

 # Unfinished Modules